 Pushing and Breathing

-It is important to remember that this pushing is not same as pushing your abdominal muscles to relieve yourself.
-You do not have to bear down while holding your breath, your baby will not get sufficient oxygen if you are doing this.
-You must push and breathe in a such a way that your baby comes down slowly through the birth canal, in a controlled fashion.
-This will be comfortable for you and you can conserve your energy as well.
+It is important to remember that this pushing is not the same as pushing your abdominal muscles to relieve yourself.
+You do not have to bear down while holding your breath; your baby will not get sufficient oxygen if you do this.
+You must push and breathe in such a way that your baby comes down slowly through the birth canal, in a controlled fashion.
+This will be comfortable for you, and you can conserve your energy as well.
 The risk of damaging the perineum also reduces.

 Tips for Fighting the Urge to Push